 To make the chicken:

 Heat a large skillet over medium-high heat, about 3 minutes.
 Add the coconut oil and allow it to melt.
 Sprinkle the chicken generously with salt and pepper.
 Place the chicken in the pan in a single layer, leaving some wiggle room around the pieces.
 (You may have to do this in two batches.)
 Place a smaller pan on top of the chicken so the chicken is pressed down into the fat and cook, undisturbed, for 5-7 minutes.
 Flip the chicken and repeat on the other side.
-Set the cooked chicken aside until cook enough to handle, then cut into thin slices.
+Set the cooked chicken aside until cool enough to handle, then cut into thin slices.

 To make the crispy shallots and fried ginger: